Bob Beatty

-Robert Beatty (born 7 June 1955) is a football coach and the former head football coach for the Trinity Shamrocks, a high school American football team located at Trinity High School in Louisville, Kentucky.
-He is the most successful High School Football coach in Kentucky state history by championships won, with 15 state championship titles and one National Championship during his nearly forty-year-long career.
+Robert Beatty (born June 7, 1955) is a football coach and the former head football coach for the Trinity Shamrocks, a high school American football team located at Trinity High School in Louisville, Kentucky.
+He is the most successful High School Football coach in Kentucky state history by championships won, with 15 state championship titles and one national championship during his nearly forty-year-long career.

 Background

-Beatty was born on 7 June 1955, in Butler, Missouri, and was raised in and around the surrounding Bates County.
+Beatty was born on June 7, 1955, in Butler, Missouri, and was raised in and around the surrounding Bates County.
 In 1973, he attended Pittsburg State University until 1976, when he transferred to Missouri Southern State College, where he graduated in 1977 with a Bachelor's degree in Education.
-Beatty played on Pittsburg's football team from 1973–76.
+Beatty played on Pittsburg's football team from 1973 to 1976.
 In 1980, Beatty married his fiancée Jayne, who is also a teacher.

 Coaching career

 Clinton High School

 Beatty's coaching career began in 1978, when he began working as an assistant coach and teacher at Clinton High School in Clinton, Missouri, where he stayed for two years until he moved to William Jewell College.